drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 {% capture intro %}
 <div class="collection-anchor" id="collection-top"></div>

 These collections shaped how I think, how I build software, and how I lead engineers. *Leadership, People & Teams* is the centre of gravity; the rest is the rigging that holds it up.
+The lists are heavily weighted toward *fundamentals*: the underlying ideas that stay useful long after the stack changes.

 I update this list every so often. *Last updated: May 2026.* To get notified of future updates, <a href="#mc_embed_signup">subscribe to the DrinkBird newsletter</a>.